agiliariniosm/Alice_Giliarini_Old_Portfolio/README.md

 **Top 10 Specific Nouns**
 ![top10_specificnouns](images/Screen%20Shot%202022-02-18%20at%202.35.12%20PM.png)

-This is a list of the most frequently occuring specific nouns among comics.
+This is a list of the most frequently occuring specific nouns in comic summaries.